brianRpeters/llamaDreams/README.md

 # llamaDreams
-Mostly useless with occasional flashes of brilliance Good luck figuring out which.
+Mostly useless with occasional flashes of brilliance.
+Good luck figuring out which.